 There are at least four reasons for which you should invest some time and money into personal branding.

 - Expanding professional network – by personal branding activities, you can be more visible to those who are your target audience, but not only!
 If you pick the right strategy, you can reach those who may be interested in collaborating with your brand for PR and buzz purposes.
 Some media coverage never killed anybody.
-You can become popular enough to be added to professional network of others in your industry for your experience, skills and professional resume, and therefore you can increase your business opportunities.
+You can become popular enough to be added to professional network of others in your industry for your experience, skills and professional resume, and therefore you can increase your business opportunities with a resume that stands out.
 What is not to like?

 - Building credibility and a brand image – if you make yourself look like an expert who always has valuable insights to add, you speak for your brand or a set of brands you are in charge of.
 Leaving your social media footprints can impact your business’ condition.